Code of Conduct

 Finance Officers and Finance Professionals must act honestly, promote ethical conduct and comply with the law, particularly as related to the maintenance of the firm's financial books and records and the preparation of its financial statements.
 They are specifically required to:

-- Assist in the production of full, fair, accurate, timely and understandable disclosure in reports and documents that the firm and its subsidiaries file with, or submit to, the Securities and Exchange Commission and other regulators and in other public communications made by JPMorgan Chase.
+- Assist in the production of full, fair, accurate, timely and understandable disclosure in reports and documents that the firm and its subsidiaries file with, or submit to, the Securities and Exchange Commission and other regulators and in other public communications made by the firm

 Finance Officers and Finance Professionals must:

-- Address actual or apparent conflicts of interest between personal and professional relationships by disclosing to their appropriate Legal or Compliance officer any material transaction or relationship that reasonably could be expected to give rise to such a conflict, and
+- Address actual or apparent conflicts of interest between personal and professional relationships by disclosing to their appropriate Legal or Compliance officer any material transaction or relationship that reasonably could be expected to give rise to such a conflict, including but not limited to those with firm customers, suppliers, business associates, and employees with whom they work and/or support, and

 - Promptly report (anonymously, if they wish to do so) any known or suspected violation of the Code of Ethics or any other matters that would compromise the integrity of the firm's financial statements